Morale among Kodiak’s teachers is at an all-time low and communications within the district and with parents leaves a lot to be desired.

 “For me, one of the most confusing things is can you define the difference between speaking to an individual board member and the board as a body.
 For me some frustration has resulted from the fact that I thought I was having confidential conversations via email or verbal with a board member, and then I find out that perhaps my conversation was emailed to the superintendent, or summarized in email to the superintendent.
 And I wasn’t happy to find that out.
 I don’t understand why if we want to communicate with the board we have to do it through the superintendent.
 You know sometimes people bypass the superintendent for a variety of reasons and you know it goes counter to why they are contacting you if you turn around and tell him everything we said to you.
 And also I think, as Mr. Gibbs said, whether you believe it is justified or not, there is perception in the community that if people speak up about these concerns there will be negative consequences.
 So there’s a lot of people here that aren’t willing to speak.”

-current school teacher did step forward to speak last night.
-Cid Blase said she is about to retire so there is no fear factor for
+One current school teacher did step forward to speak last night.
+Cid Blase said she is about to retire so there is no fear factor for her speaking out.

 “When I wrote this today I was pretty angry and tonight I’m really sad to be standing here saying this.
 My name is Cid Blase I’ve been a teacher for 24 years and in Kodiak for 17 years.
 I am here speaking tonight because I am retiring in less than five weeks so the fear factor of being honest in public is greatly reduced.
 I’m here because I love teaching.
 The best hours of my day are spent with my students.
 Students are the reason we teach.
 I am also here because I respect the coworkers I am leaving behind and I know they cannot speak tonight for fear of retaliation by administration.
 I’m also speaking for students that told me their distressful stories of ruined GPAs because of changing the grading system at the high school in the middle of last year and not being prepared for college math, and while they talked to administrators about these concerns, no one listened.
 I’m here because I met parents that are afraid to speak their concerns for fear of retaliation against their children.
 This may seem extreme but this is how people feel.”